Political Science

 Four-Year Plan for B.A. in Political Science

 Students should realize that the sample 4-year plan for a political science (POSC) major is only one example.
-Intended and declared POSC majors should contact one of the POSC faculty for individual advising and then base her 4-year plan according to her unique needs and goals.
+Intended and declared POSC majors should contact one of the POSC faculty for individual advising and then develop her 4-year plan according to her unique needs and goals.
 Once the student has declared POSC as their major, a POSC faculty adviser will use the department printed Sophia/POSC rubric and form on major requirements and the Bulletin to help plan their future courses.

 In advising students for their 4 year plans, faculty advisers will also help students to determine when POSC majors will be able to study abroad and/or in Washington, DC and when they can participate in internships for 1 to 3 credits as “free elective” credits.
 The best time for a student to go to DC for the Washington Semester Program (WSP) at American University is the spring of their junior year.
 The best times to study abroad are the spring semesters of their sophomore or junior year and fall of their junior year.